kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 Last year (2020) I worked for an [Application Service Provider (ASP)](https://en.wikipedia.org/wiki/Application_service_provider) in financial industry.
 They had approximately 40 customers, they provided many URLs to customers: 50 URL as average per a single customer.
 The Web system maintained 3 environments (Development, Staging, Production) for every customers.
 This resulted 40 * 50 * 3 = 6000 URL to test.

-A collegue who is in charge of this service created a large Excel workbook file which has 40 sheets where the urls for each customers are listed.
+A diligent staff in charge of this service created a large Excel workbook file which contained 40 sheets where the urls for each customers were listed.
 The following picture shows how it looked like:

 ![config.png](docs/images/config.png)

 I developed a Katalon Studio project which works on top of the Visual Testing framework supplied with the configuration file which contains 6000 URLs.
+I wanted to do visual testing over these mass of URLs.

 However, a problem arose.
 The Visual Testing tool takes approximately 10 seconds per a single URL to test.
 So if I ran the tool against all 6000 URL, it would take me 6000 * 10 seconds = over 17 hours.
 Obviously it's too long.

 I wanted to select smaller number of URLs by some criteria out of the spreadsheets to make the test run in a shorter time period.
 If I choose 60 URLs, then the tool will run in 600 seconds = 10 minutes.
 That's OK.
-10 minutes break of work for tea is welcomed.
+10 minutes break of work for tea will be welcomed.

-At the same time, I wanted the tool to be flexible.
-For example, Yesterday, I tested the production URLs for CompanyA; Today, I want to test the development URLs for CommpanyB; Tomorrow, I would want to test the staging URLs for CompanyL + CompanyM + CompanyN; next week, I have to test the production URLs which ends with a string `login.html` of all 40 customers; ...
+Also I wanted the tool to be flexible enough.
+For example, yesterday, I tested the production URLs for CompanyA; today, I want to test the development URLs for CommpanyB; tomorrow, I would want to test the staging URLs for CompanyL + CompanyM + CompanyN; next week, I have to test the production URLs which ends with a string `login.html` of all 40 customers; etc.

-I decided to introduce a set of **GlobalVariables** to the testing project which would express the URL selection criteria.
+I decided to introduce a set of **GlobalVariables** to the testing project which would express URL selection criteria.
 I enumerated 5 GlobalVariables, each of which may take a range of possible values as follows:

 |No.| GlobalVariable name | possible values |
 |---|---|---|